DCBIA-OrthoLab/TMJSeg/README.md

 ## How to run this program

+	The best way is to get the docker container that has the app deployed in it.
 	The input is an image in nifti format, the output is the image with _seg

 ```